RobertWilbrandt/microros_zephyr_docker/README.md

 microros_zephyr_docker
 ======================

 This package supplies a docker image with everything needed to start using [micro-ROS](https://micro-ros.github.io/) with the [Zephyr RTOS](https://www.zephyrproject.org/).
+Use this together with [micro-ROS docker images](https://github.com/micro-ROS/docker) to build and run your first *micro-ROS* app!

 ![Example of usage: Building this docker image, building an example application in it and running it](doc/usage_sample.gif)